Table of Contents

 );

-ALTER TABLE dim_vehicles ADD CONSTRAINT pk_vehicleid PRIMARY KEY (vehicle_id);
+dim_vehicles ADD CONSTRAINT

-create sequence seq_vehicleid
+create sequence

-start with 1
+start with

-increment by 1
+increment by

 nocache